-- Collect and share vacation rental information with California municipalities; - Collect TOT on behalf of California municipalities; and - Allow for the audit of their users as prescribed by the Sonoma County TOT Ordinance.
+- Collect and share vacation rental information with California municipalities; - Collect TOT on behalf of California municipalities and remit TOT by APN or address; - Collect applicable Business Improvement Area (BIA) assessments and remit BIA by APN or address; and - Allow for the audit of their users as prescribed by the Sonoma County TOT Ordinance.

-S65.
+S72.
 Single Sourcing Based on Green Standards